A savior for single-inheritance languages? PHP traits explained!

 Check the actual code

-The things to check are as follows.
+The things we'll check are as follows:

 - Do your class methods work properly?